MaximVlayen/course_hwswcodesign/content/200_coprocessor/202_PCPI.md

 ## Balance

-Running the code above, with the coprocessor present, give the same result as the software-only variant. <b><i>Lucky us !!</i></b> :smiley:
+Running the code above, with the coprocessor present, gives the same result as the software-only variant. <b><i>Lucky us !!</i></b> :smiley:

 Why should you go for one of both then ?
 That's an important question and/or decision.
 To have some arguments in calling the shots, numbers can come in handy.